One Shape Across the Eignex Stack

 What’s next

-Combo itself is the next domino.
-The plan is to reattach the learning side, GLM, random forest, and probabilistic gradient boosting, on top of a skema-typed schema, and serve it behind an HTTP boundary that takes a YAML-serializable config.
-With kumulant already on the same shape, combo is the second tenant of one design rather than its own.
+Combo is the obvious next thing to tackle.
+The plan is to reattach the learning side (GLM, random forest, and probabilistic gradient boosting) on top of a skema-typed schema, behind an HTTP boundary that takes a YAML-serializable config.
+Since kumulant is already on that shape, combo becomes the second user of an existing design instead of having to invent its own.

-After combo, eignex.io finally gets something on it.
-Today it’s an empty placeholder while this blog lives at eignex.com; the plan is for eignex.io to come online as the product surface, a managed server with a UI fed by the same configs the libraries already speak.
-That is still some distance off, but the path is no longer guesswork.
-Concretely, the next milestones are an end-to-end example pinning a klause schema, a kumulant aggregator, and a combo policy together against a small synthetic A/B problem, and a 0.1.0 release of skema published to Maven Central so the rest of the stack stops depending on a local mavenLocal install.
+After combo, a hosted version finally becomes plausible, a managed server with a UI fed by the same configs the libraries already speak.
+That’s still some distance off though.
+The more concrete near-term milestones are an end-to-end example pinning a klause schema, a kumulant aggregator, and a combo policy together against a small synthetic A/B problem, and a 0.1.0 release of skema published to Maven Central so the rest of the stack can stop depending on a local mavenLocal install.

-A personal note.
-I’m on part-time parental leave with twin babies, which is the honest reason the cadence is what it is.
-Writing happens in the gaps between bottles and naps.
-The slower pace has been good for the design work, even if it means the next post might be another few months out.
+I’m on part-time parental leave with twin babies, which is really the honest reason the cadence is what it is, and writing tends to happen in the gaps between bottles and naps.
+The slower pace has actually been good for the design work though, even if it does mean progress is slower than I’d like.